jimklimov/fty-sensor-gpio/README.md

 In the above example, we have:

-* One door contact sensor, 'GPIO-Sensor-Door1', connected to the first GPI, and located on the door of 'Rack1',
+* One door contact sensor, 'GPIO-Sensor-Door1', connected to the first GPI of the IPC, and located on the door of 'Rack1',
-* One smoke detection sensor, 'GPIO-Sensor-Smoke1', connected to the second GPI, powered by the first GPO (gpo_powersource = 1), and located in 'Room1',
+* One smoke detection sensor, 'GPIO-Sensor-Smoke1', connected to the second GPI of the IPC, powered by the first GPO (gpo_powersource = 1), and located in 'Room1',
-* One beacon, 'GPIO-Beacon1', connected to the second GPO, and located in 'Room1'.
+* One beacon, 'GPIO-Beacon1', connected to the second GPO of the IPC, and located in 'Room1'.

 ## Architecture